CURRENT NEEDS

 $2.1 MILLION IN DEFERRED FUNDING FROM 2024/2025

 While work is done each year to bring countless pieces of new equipment into our hospital, delays in the procurement process can mean funding is deferred to the next fiscal year.
-The funds for these pieces have already been raised in 2024/25, but they will not be disbursed until 2025/26.
+The funds for these pieces have already been raised in 2024/25, and they are planned to be disbursed in 2025/26.

 This includes funding for projects that have already started in: